rutgers/tech-workshops/Linux/README.md

 * `cd` - (no arguments) return to home directory
 * `cd -` - return to previous directory
 * `cd ..` - return to parent directory

+## Module 2 - File/Directory Manipulation

+More to come.

+## Module 3 - Command Information and Manpages

+More to come.

+## Module 4 - Piping and Redirecting I/O

+More to come.

+## Module 5 - Package Management Tools

+More to come.

+## Module 6 - Compiling Programs from Source/Makefiles

+More to come.

+## Module 7 - Putting it All Together

+More to come.

+## Module 8 - References

+More to come.